Updated: April 2023

 - Urban: Enhancing and connecting nature across, and between, towns and cities.

-NRF will only support habitats, species and priorities as set out in the accompanying ‘Priorities for Action’ document on our website.
+NRF will only support habitats, species and priorities as set out in the accompanying fund ‘Priorities for Action’ document.
 You should use this document to help develop detailed proposals.

 Key Selection Criteria